Are We Done Yet?: Release

 The film made $58.4 million worldwide.
-The film was released in the United Kingdom on June 8, 2007, and opened on #3, behind Oceans Thirteen and Pirates of the Caribbean: At World's End.
+The film was released in the United Kingdom on June 8, 2007, and opened on #3, behind Ocean's Thirteen and Pirates of the Caribbean: At World's End.

 Reception

 Like its predecessor, Are We Done Yet? was panned by critics.
-On Rotten Tomatoes, the film has an approval rating of 8% based on 92 reviews, and has an average rating of 2.81/10.
-The site's consensus reads: "Are We Done Yet? plays it way too safe with generic slapstick and uninspired domestic foibles."

-On Metacritic, the film has a higher score than its predecessor's, at 36 out of 100, based on 21 reviews, meaning "generally unfavorable reviews."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Neil Smith for BBC.com gave the film 1 out of 5 stars and wrote: "McGinley, as it happens, is the film's only trump card, his madcap multi tasker stealing every scene he's in and leaving the movie's nominal star for dead."

 In one of the few positive reviews, Nathan Rabin of The A.V.
-Club gave the film a grade B, and praises McGinley and calls Ice Cube's performance "strangely charming".
+Club gave the film a grade B. Rabin praises McGinley and calls Ice Cube's performance "strangely charming".
 Rabin concludes: "It isn't gangsta, but it's winning all the same."